-In preparing for her group’s sessions, Bianca starts by asking her students what they would like to cover and tries to incorporate their suggestions into a conversation.
+To prepare for her group’s sessions, Bianca starts by asking her students what they would like to cover next time and tries to incorporate their suggestions into a conversation.
 For example, she recently created vocabulary and a dialogue after Ahmad asked to cover vocabulary related to running for political office.
 Regarding her approach, Bianca says:

-Conversation group sessions aren’t necessarily just discussion either: Bianca brainstorms topics prior to each lesson and writes out lesson plans, which always include key vocabulary and a sample dialogue where the students fill in the blanks.
-They start off each lesson with life updates and, recently, a word game.
+Conversation group sessions aren’t necessarily just discussions.
+Bianca brainstorms topics prior to each lesson and writes out lesson plans, which always include key vocabulary and a sample dialogue in which the students fill in the blanks.
+They start off each lesson with life updates, and have recently also started with a word game.
 Bianca chooses a letter and gives her students several categories to fill in using that letter in sixty seconds.
-They usually play five rounds, and according to Bianca, “it’s a fantastic activity to wake up their brains, and they can get competitive!”
-She and her students love that no two sessions are the same, and that they can use the material she prepares or spend a whole meeting on life updates if it feels more natural, for example talking about the Syrian food one student cooked.
+They usually play five rounds, and according to Bianca, “It’s a fantastic activity to wake up their brains, and they can get competitive!”
+She and her students love that no two sessions are the same, and that they can use the material she prepares or spend a whole lesson on life updates if it feels more natural, such as, for example, talking about the Syrian food one student cooked.

-Bianca and Ahmad’s group is a fantastic example of the many ways tutors and students in the Paper Airplanes community go above and beyond the boundaries of a traditional classroom to not only learn, but make deep and lasting connections.
-We’ve loved hearing about tutors who have written letters of support for students as they apply to jobs and universities, tutors and students meeting up in person, meeting each other’s families, and generally forming relationships that bridge borders and oceans.
+Bianca and Ahmad’s group is a fantastic example of the many ways tutors and students in the PA community go above and beyond the boundaries of a traditional classroom to not only learn, but also make deep and lasting connections.
+We’ve loved hearing about tutors who have written letters of support for students as they apply to jobs and universities.
+We’ve also heard about tutors and students meeting up in person, meeting each other’s families, and forming relationships that bridge borders and oceans.
 We are always looking for new ways to facilitate these connections, and are grateful that our community is made up of dedicated individuals like Bianca and her students who continually inspire us to grow.